 The opening of the South Terminal brought into use not only the new station house and bus terminal on the south side of 95th Street, but also a new train platform.
 In the finished station, the platform under the South Terminal would be a walkway connecting the south concourse with the boarding area under the North Terminal, but temporarily this area was configured as a boarding platform and trains were re-berthed there, allowing them to vacate the old platform area for demolition and reconstruction.

 Work continued on the new North Terminal, beginning with the demolition of the old station once it was vacated.

 To allow additional work in, over and around the platform tracks at 95th/Dan Ryan, train traffic in and out of the station tracks at 95th again had to be reduced.
 As was done during much of 2017, certain Red Line rush period trains were again diverted to run to/from Ashland/63rd instead of 95th.
-This service was operated between July 30, 2018 and early 2019.
+This service was operated between July 30, 2018 and April 26, 2019.